 Standard commercial property conditions (3rd edition – 2018 revision)

-Conditions to be incorporated into a contract for sale or grant of a lease of commercial property.
+These are standard commercial property conditions to be incorporated into a contract for sale or grant of a lease of commercial property.

-Standard commercial property conditions 3rd Edition (2017)
+Standard commercial property conditions (3rd edition – 2017)

-Disclosure Form (DIF1)
+Disclosure form (DIF1)